 If you are new to London, postcodes may seem a random, meaningless jumble of numbers and letters.
 Not so, of course.
 They are full of meaning and import and quite simply, they let you know what part of town you are in.
 When you visit London you will fast discover that knowing the postcode of a building makes it so much easier to locate.
 Similarly, if you plan to post a letter here (some of us still do) you will find that if the street name is correct but the postcode is wrong or incomplete, your precious correspondence may never reach its destination.
-Bet you are surprised that London postcodes were so important!
+London postcodes are important!

-London postcodes are a helpful way to know where you are, or how to find your destination.
+London postcodes help you to know where you are and how to find your destination, whether online or in a good old A-Z map.
 W stands for west, WC stands for west central, E for east, N for north, SW for south west and so on.

-These postcodes are like zip codes to Americans.
 Street names are never unique in any capital city and this is especially true in London.
-Different streets in various parts of town can have the same name, or a slight variation of that name.
+Different streets in various parts of town can have the same name, or a slight variation on that name.
 This can be confusing, especially for visitors, who may not notice the subtle difference.
-But a postcode is unique.
+A postcode, however, is unique.
 With the correct and full postcode, you will be able to find any location you need easily and certainly.

 If you are new to London you may not realise that postcodes can take on a certain social status, affecting house prices.
 In the property market, W2 may be a more desirable postcode than W11, even though the two are neighbours.

 These days when you visit London, you are more likely to use a postcode to orientate yourself than to post a letter.
-But it’s always nice to know when you are dropping some letters through a post box (hopefully one of London’s old red one’s) that it will get safely to it’s destination, speeded along by that oh-so-important postcode.
+But it’s always nice to know when you are dropping some letters through a post box (hopefully one of our old red pillar boxes) that it will arrive safely at it’s destination, speeded along by that oh-so-important postcode.

-It seems that the intriguing code of London’s postal districts is rather logical and proper, just as we promised.
+So, it would seem that the intriguing code of London’s postal districts is rather logical and proper, just as we promised.
 How very English!
-We like to provide those new to London with helpful and interesting information here at The London Agent.
-Visit London with us and make your stay in our delightful capital city problem free and pleasant.
+We like to provide those new to London with helpful and interesting information at The London Agent – visit London with us and make your stay problem free and pleasant.